 How to Freeze Roasted Garlic Cloves

 Freeze whole roasted garlic cloves or mashed cloves.
-Spread whole cloves in a single layer on a baking sheet and allow to them to freeze before transferring them to an airtight bag or container.
-For mashed garlic cloves, freeze in small portions, such as 1 teaspoon, in an ice cube tray.
+Spread whole cloves in a single layer on a baking sheet and allow them to freeze before transferring them to an airtight bag or container.

 Recipe Ideas and Ways to Eat Roasted Garlic

 Most people don't enjoy raw, uncooked garlic.
-But, that's not the case once it has been roasted.
-Roasted garlic has a sweetish, mellow flavor and a buttery feel to it and can be eaten all by itself.
-Or, try one of these ideas:
+But that's not the case once it has been roasted.
+Caramelized garlic has a sweetish, mellow flavor and a buttery feel and can be eaten all by itself.

 - Stir cloves into crock-pot mashed potatoes.

-- Add whole cloves as a pizza topping or spread mashed garlic on the base and crust.
+- Add whole cloves as a pizza topping, or spread mashed garlic on the base and crust.

 - Add whole or mashed cloves to spaghetti or pasta dishes.